mi4code/SimpleHotkeys/README.md

 ```

 ## Instalation
-No option to install via `pip` yet.
+Currently no option to install via `pip`.
 Simply add the `simplehotkeys.py` to your project directory.